Adeem (rapper): Career

 In early 2011, Adeem and DJ MF Shalem began working on a follow-up to their 2004 album.
-Titled Made in New Hampshire, it was intended for release in October 2011.
+Titled Made in New Hampshire, it was released on November 13, 2012.

 Adam’s follow up album to Volume in the Ground came in the form of a complete redesign of his process.
 He enlisted the help of musicians Jentri Jollimore, Chris Beam, Mike Chadhina, and Ben Rogers to create a new sound based on the direction he started on Volume in the Ground.
 These sessions became Move Toward Life.
 Mostly improvised or written on the spot, Ben Rogers at Loud Sun Studio would capture everything in his underground basement studio.

 The album took the form of a rockabilly/blues/rap three headed monster.
-Shortly after the album was completed Adam’s mother unexpectedly passed away tragically.
+Shortly after the album was completed Adam’s mother unexpectedly died tragically.
 While grieving and adjusting to a new reality he set aside the name Adeem and started Adam and the Flood.
 New beginnings for new days.
 As a dedication to his mother Adam added the intro Nancy Lives to Move Toward Life.
 The song was made from recordings found on his mother’s phone.
 Shortly after the release of the album the Flood expanded to include musicians Josh Blair, Walker Landis, Justin Gregory, and Jon Braught.
 In 2019 The group would go on to record one ep together named Never Alone at Loud Sun Studios.

 In 2020 as the pandemic hit, Adam found himself separated from the group and focusing on production.
 The result of those months in solitude with his family was the album COPE pt 1 and 2.
-It’s the first album where Adam handled all production and vocals.
+It's the first album where Adam handled all production and vocals.
 It was mixed by the legendary Mark “DJ EXIT” Goodchild.

 In 2021 as a result of the pandemic and his new found love for producing, Adam started ECHO FINCH.
 A creative agency focusing on licensing music and scoring content.
 It also serves as a record label.
 Home to Rain, Modern Fools, Adam and the Flood, and Herr.

 Personal life

-Adeem lives in New Hampshire, with his wife, daughter, and son.
+As of 2011, Adeem lived in Peterborough, New Hampshire, with his wife and daughter.